Sequential change-point detection based on nearest neighbors: An illustration example from real data

-Here, we apply the proposed method to two real datasets, one on text analysis and the other on network analysis.
-Both datasets are completely observed at the time of analysis.
-We treat them as if the data were being observed to illustrate how the proposed method works.
-In real time, similar analysis as the text analysis example might be applied to detect epidemic disease outbreaks when online search results are used.
-The search inquiries on related topics could be represented as a count vector.
-For the network data example, it is conceivable to apply the proposed method in a sequential manner if the data keep arriving.
+Here, we apply the proposed method to a real dataset on network analysis.
+The dataset has been completely collected at the time of analysis.
+We treat it as if the data were being observed to illustrate how the proposed method works.
+It is conceivable to apply the proposed method in a sequential manner if the data keep arriving.